FLYING CIRCUS

 Michael Rick, with his growing interest in acoustic guitar and his experience as a guest musician in a folk orientated project, was the first to open doors into different directions than classical hard rock, and then Michael Dorp's lyrics departed more and more from the usual rock'n'roll clichés, as he became ever further influenced by various poets as different as Blake, Coleridge and T.S.
 Eliot, but it was not until bassist Markus Erren joined in 1994 that the band's direction began to take its present shape: Through his fanatical interest in progressive rock Erren became a kind of catalyst on the way to the kind of sound the band had in mind.

 After Michael Nolte and Markus Wasen had left the band due to lack of time, Harald Krause rejoined the band on keyboards after having left his post as bass player for a period of time, and his interim replacement Lorenz Gelius-Laudam switched to the post of second guitarist.
-It was ogether with two musicians who had already played bass in FLYING CIRCUS in previous years (Lorenz Gelius-Laudam on second guitar and Harald Krause on keyboards) the bandthis lineup of FLYING CIRCUS which then developed most of the material for the band's debut CD "Seasons", and it was here that the band's still extremely infectious heavy side first got combined with intense psychedelic paintings of sound and lyrical folk parts.
-Artfully wrought into complex arrangements, the two sides of FLYING CIRCUS create a unique mixture of hard and progressive rock, which in the CD booklet were even more intensified by the highly imaginative paintings of guitarist Lorenz Gelius-Laudam.
+It was this lineup of FLYING CIRCUS which then developed most of the material for the band's debut CD "Seasons", and it was here that the band's still extremely infectious heavy side first got combined with intense psychedelic paintings of sound and lyrical folk parts.
+Artfully wrought into complex arrangements, the two sides of FLYING CIRCUS created a unique mixture of hard and progressive rock, which in the CD booklet were even more intensified by the highly imaginative paintings of guitarist Lorenz Gelius-Laudam.

-But despite all its versatile elements, the first CD certainly did not represent the final result of FLYING CIRCUS's development: Keyboardist Harald Krause had to leave the band during the recording sessions for "Seasons" because of lack of time, and as his replacement, co-producer Roger Weitz, could draw on many years of experience in bands from the jazz rock scene, the songs put together after Krause's departure became even tighter arrangementwise.
-Thus the two sides of the band that are still visible today got fused together even more on "Out of the Waste Land".
+But despite all its versatile elements, the first CD, released on 'SECOND BATTLE's' sub-label 'EARLY BIRDS' certainly did not represent the final result of FLYING CIRCUS's development: Keyboardist Harald Krause had to leave the band during the recording sessions for "Seasons" because of lack of time, and as his replacement, the album's co-producer Roger Weitz, could draw on many years of experience in bands from the jazz rock scene, the songs put together after Krause's departure became even tighter arrangementwise.
+Thus the two sides of the band that are still visible today got fused together even more on "Out of the Waste Land" (EARLY BIRDS, 2000).
 As singer Michael Dorp put it at the time: "The new pieces that we've developed with Roger are never EITHER hard rock OR progresive, but always both at the same time.
 I think we are getting closer to an even more complete realisation of the vision which we have now been following for quite some time, and which we can now grasp in a more and more definite way."

 The last weeks of 2005 then saw the first line up change for FLYING CIRCUS since 1997.
 Bassist Markus Erren, who had been a major creative force in the band for more than 10 years, had to quit when what had always been seen as a temporary job-related stay in Los Angeles turned out to be a long term commitment after all.
 But there quickly was a solution at hand for FLYING CIRCUS: Roger Weitz, up to this point established as the band's keyboard player, changed to bass guitar (and thus to what really is his favourite instrument anyway).
 In turn, Lars Frik, who had already been helping out when Markus was in the US, became a permanent band member and replaced Roger on keyboards.

 Having yet again decided to carry on against all odds inspired the band to give the new album it began working on its ambiguous title 'Forth', which of course is a play on words as it was to become FLYING CIRCUS's fourth album.
-While working on the new songs, it suddenly dawned on the six musicians that the 20th anniversary of the band was looming, so they decided to call the ex-members of the band in to help re-record some early FLYING CIRCUS compositions that had never made it onto CD before and which hitherto had only been available on ancient, badly produced demo tapes and live bootlegs.
-These 13 tracks then formed a bonus CD for the new album in its special anniversary box set edition aptly titled 'Back & Forth', thus contributing to the fact that the complete oeuvre of the band is now available on CD.
+While working on the new songs, it suddenly dawned on the six musicians that the 20th anniversary of the band was looming, so they decided to call all ex-members of the band in to help re-record some early FLYING CIRCUS compositions that had never made it onto CD before and which hitherto had only been available on ancient, badly produced demo tapes and live bootlegs.
+These 13 tracks then formed a bonus CD for 'Forth' in its special anniversary box set edition aptly titled 'Back & Forth'.

 Forth (Cover)